DIY Natural Cleaning Spray...Disinfects, Smells GREAT!

 Where do I Buy My Essential Oils?

 For cleaning purposes and when I need a greater amount of oils (as in soap making), I purchase my essential oils from Starwest Botanicals.
 They are fast, cost effective, pay attention to sustainability, and have excellent customer service.
-Otherwise, for using therapeutically, I buy my oils from doTerra because they are the best I've found after years of testing!

 This DIY natural essential oil cleaner is inexpensive, easy to make, and I think it works and smells better than any commercial spray I've ever purchased.